LoayMoh99/News-App/README.md

 [Sanskar Tiwari](https://github.com/theindianappguy) ([@theindianappguy](https://twitter.com/Theindianappguy)) ([YouTube](https://www.youtube.com/c/SanskarTiwari))

+I followe his tutorial and learned from it on Youtube.
-I just Edit some UI and added some features to the APP for Learning Purpose..
+And I just Edit some UI and added some features to the APP for Learning Purpose..

 ### License